In order to get productive with LaxarJS, a basic understanding of a few core concepts is helpful.

 In contrast, these are controls:

 A LaxarJS activity is a widget without a visual representation, performing a task for the user behind the scenes.
 To build upon the previous example, a login widget might talk to an authentication service itself, but it might also delegate this task to an authentication activity using the event bus.
-When the authentication mechanism changes (e.g. from a plain HTTPS login to OAuth) only the activity needs to be exchanged, while the widget might remain untouched.
-In contrast to libraries and regular AngularJS services, activities participate in the lifecycle of the page and are attached to the event bus, which allows them to communicate with other widgets using publish/subscribe.
+When the authentication mechanism changes (e.g. from a plain HTTPS authentication to OAuth) only the activity needs to be exchanged, while the widget remains untouched.
+In contrast to regular libraries, activities participate in the lifecycle of the page and are attached to the event bus, which allows them to communicate with other widgets using publish/subscribe.

 Another possible example would be a web search widget offering a search box with a list of web search results.
 Instead of hard-wiring the widget to a specific search engine, one could implement multiple engine-specific activities and choose depending on user preference.
-Because the search widget does not know any of the activities (it just subscribes to the search results) one could even define a "proxy" activity to combine results from multiple searches without touching any of the other implementations.
+Because the search widget does not know any of the activities (it just subscribes to the search results) one could even define a "proxy" activity to combine results from multiple searches without touching the widget or any of the search engine implementations.

-A LaxarJS page combines and configures widgets and activities that should be displayed together by embedding them in an HTML skeleton (the layout).
+A LaxarJS page is a piece of configuration data that combines and configures widgets and activities that are used together at the same place in the application.
+For visual arrangement, the page anchors them within an HTML skeleton called layout.
 When navigated to, the runtime loads the page and puts the widgets referenced by the page into the associated layout to display them.
 The page also defines the publish/subscribe topics that the widget instance use to communicate resource state and user actions.

-An individual widget is still somewhat generic in that it allows to perform a specific task in any context.
-For example, a social buttons bar might allow to share any content, and the specific list of social sites to share on might be configurable.
+An individual widget is still somewhat generic in that it allows to perform a specific task in any context: For example, a social buttons bar allows to share any content, and the specific list of social sites to share on might be configurable.
 The page establishes this context, for example by placing the social buttons below a news article (rendered from markdown by another widget), and by configuring that twitter and tumblr should be offered, but not LinkedIn.
 This does not mean that all widgets must be broadly reusable: a widget to manage the inventory in a video game would probably not be useful anywhere else.
-But it means that reuse is supported for those widgets where it makes sense.
+Still, reuse is supported for those widgets where it makes sense.

 LaxarJS layouts are skeleton HTML documents, which contain placeholders (called widget areas) within which widget instances can be placed.
 Each page specifies a layout that the LaxarJS runtime should use for it.
-A layout can contain all the scaffolding markup of your application (such as copyright footers and navigation), but you may also choose to implement these areas as widgets to allow for re-use and configuration.
+You can use one or several layouts for all of the scaffolding markup of your application (such as copyright footers and navigation), but you may also choose to implement these areas as widgets to allow for re-use and configuration.

-For each widget areas, the layout defines a width in grid columns, and widgets within these areas may not exceed their available number of columns.
-The LaxarJS UiKit ships with Bootstrap to implement the grid layout in CSS.
-Like widgets, layouts are accompanied by CSS styles, for example to define a background color.
+By default, LaxarJS applications use Bootstrap CSS to implement a grid layout in CSS, and to ensure that widgets are compatible with respect to their CSS, however you are free to deviate from this in your application.
+For each widget area, the layout can define a width in Bootstrap grid columns, and widgets within these areas may not exceed their available number of columns.
+Like widgets, layouts may be accompanied by their own CSS styles, for example to define a background color.

 The flow defines URL patterns that may be used to navigate to the pages of an application, and relations between pages.
 It is comparable to the routing mechanisms found in many MVC web frameworks.
 Also, the flow defines semantic relations between pages, such as what is considered the next page from a given page in the application.